jpallister/indicator-instantpower/README.md

 The indicator uses the battery dissipation level for the overall power draw, and displayed in Watts on the indicator, a running average is displayed in brackets.
 Four graphs show the power usage (as given by RAPL) for other items in the system.

+The rapl program needs to have access to the RAPL counters.
+This means either it has to be run as root (setuid), or the sysctl parameter, kernel.perf\_event\_paranoid needs to be set to 0:

+    sysctl kernel.perf_event_paranoid=0

+This can also be put in /etc/sysctl.conf

 To run:

     $ make